-Problems when files are/shall be located on the network folder a) Network folder is not visible in the lift the network folder is not visible in the software although it has been mapped, e.g. by an administrator, try the following to make the mapping visible for all Windows users.
+Problems when files are/shall be located on the network folder a) Network folder is not visible in the file dialog

+If the network folder is not visible in the software although it has been mapped, e.g. by an administrator, try the following to make the mapping visible for all Windows users.
 Delete the existing mapping.
 Then use the net use command together with a UNC name to map the network location.
-For example, in the command prompt, type the following command and press net use \\< computername > \< sharename > /user:< username > b) It takes too long to open a If you are using only one of the sub-folders of the network folder, map directly to the sub-folder instead of mapping the entire network folder.
-Use the net use command as described above.
+For example, in the command prompt, type the following command and press Enter: net use \\< computername > \< sharename > /user:< username > b) It takes too long to open a network folder